 Overview of Undergraduate Halls

 Residential education forms an integral part of the University's holistic approach to higher education.
-The University aims at cultivating a "living-learning" environment in the Halls where residents will enjoy a "home away from home" environment and benefit from the many learning opportunities for acquiring life skills, facilitating intellectual achievement, experiencing multi-cultural exchanges, and getting involved in the many-faceted campus life programs.
+The University aims at cultivating a "living-learning" environment in the Halls where residents will enjoy a "home away from home" environment and benefit from the many learning opportunities for acquiring life skills, facilitating intellectual achievement, experiencing multi-cultural exchanges, and getting involved in the many-faceted campus life programmes.

 Commissioned in March 2002, the Undergraduate Halls provide a total of 1,770 residences for full-time students of the University at this point.
 The facility is under the care and management by the Office of Student Affairs.